quat1024/pingpingpingpingping/README.md

 ## Wishlist

-* Track outgoing packets
+* Track outgoing c2s packets
-* Server-side version, to track incoming packets
+* Server-side version, to track incoming c2s packets and maybe attribute them to players

 ## what does is the networking